-HUD has acknowledged that pre-foreclosure sales are beneficial in the economic recovery, as well as a cost-savings for HUD.
+HUD has acknowledged that pre-foreclosure sales are beneficial in the economic recovery, and result in cost-savings for HUD.
 For these reasons, HUD plans to take steps to encourage more pre-foreclosure sales as an alternative to foreclosure.

 Pre-foreclosure sales allow homeowners a quick resolution of a mortgage loan in default without experiencing the foreclosure process.
-HUD benefits by avoiding long foreclosure and eviction periods during which debenture interest and claim expenses accumulate and when property damage can occur.
+HUD benefits by avoiding extended foreclosure and eviction periods during which debenture interest and claim expenses accumulate and when property damage can occur.